argoproj/argo-events/docs/concepts/sensor.md

 # Sensor
-Sensors define a set of event dependencies (inputs) and triggers (outputs).
+Sensor defines a set of event dependencies (inputs) and triggers (outputs).
+It listens to events from one or more gateways and act as an event dependency manager.
 <br/>

 <p align="center">